WFreelandEcon/drafts-documentation/urls/index.md

 - **Arguments**
   - **uuid** *[string, required]* : The UUID identifier for a draft.
   - **action** *[string, optional]* : Name of an action in the action list.
 If provided, this action will be run on the specified draft.
+  - **allowEmpty** *[boolean, optional]* : If an action parameter is provided, adding `allowEmpty=false` to the URL will prevent that action from running if the text is empty.
+This can be used to terminate a loop of x-callback-urls running on lines of a draft.
 - **Examples**
   - `drafts5://x-callback-url/open?uuid=UUID-TO-VALID-DRAFT`
     - Open the draft in the editor with the UUID provided.